Escobar homers again, Carrasco pitches Mets past Rangers 4-1 - WHIZ News

 Starling Marte went deep for the second consecutive day and Jeff McNeil hit an RBI double to help the NL East leaders take two of three in the interleague series, giving them 15 wins in their last 20 home games.

 Carrasco (9-4) struck out eight and walked one in 5 2/3 innings.
-He was coming off consecutive losses to Houston, which tagged him for a combined 11 runs and 10 hits over 6 2/3 innings.
+He had a 9.68 ERA in his previous four starts and was coming off consecutive losses to Houston, which tagged him for a combined 11 runs and 10 hits over 6 2/3 innings.

+“It feels nice,” Carrasco said.
+“Today I was using more of my breaking balls and going with my fastball in and out.
+That combination was great.
+That’s what we’ve been working on.
+I couldn’t do it in my last game.”

-The 35-year-old right-hander was lifted with two on and high-fived his infielders on the mound before clapping into his glove as he walked off to a standing ovation from the crowd of 25,241.
+The 35-year-old right-hander was lifted with two on and high-fived his infielders before clapping into his glove as he walked off to a standing ovation from the crowd of 25,241.

-Joely Rodríguez retired Kole Calhoun, who homered twice and knocked in four runs Saturday, to end the inning.
+Joely Rodríguez retired Kole Calhoun, who homered twice Saturday, to end the inning.
 The left-hander also worked a hitless seventh with two strikeouts before Adam Ottavino pitched a perfect eighth.

-Edwin Díaz, the NL reliever of the month for June, got three outs for his 18th save in 21 tries.
+Edwin Díaz got three outs for his 18th save in 21 tries.
 With two runners on, he whiffed Mitch Garver and got Leody Taveras on a fly ball to end it.

 A mistake by Texas triggered a quick Mets rally in the fourth.